CMander02/VQA_2022_A1_18/README.md

 ![image](https://github.com/CMander02/VQA_2022_A1_18/blob/main/GUI_image.png)

-By click the "Push to Ask", demo will take the picture of the water bottle, then ask the demo "what is in the picture".
+By clicking the "Push to Ask", demo will take the picture of the water bottle, then ask the demo "what is in the picture".
 Demo will speak the anwer "water bottle".